GiovanniRebaudo/GiovanniRebaudo.github.io/_pages/research.md

 * BNP12 \[International Conference on Bayesian Nonparametrics\] 2019.
 Oxford, United Kingdom.

 ### Summer Schools
-* University of Texas at Austin Summer School on **Principles of Machine Learning for Bioinformatics**.
-Austin, USA, 2021.
+* University of Texas at Austin Summer School on **Principles of Machine Learning for Bioinformatics**, 2021.
+Austin, USA.
 * Bocconi Summer School in Advanced Statistics and Probability on **Graphical Models**, 2018.
 Como, Italy.
 * Bocconi Summer School in Advanced Statistics and Probability on **Statistical Causal Learning**, 2017.
 Como, Italy.